ClickHouse/ClickHouse/docs/en/sql-reference/functions/arithmetic-functions.md

 ## divideDecimal(a, b[, result_scale])

 Performs multiplication/division on two decimals.
 Result value will be of type [Decimal256](../../sql-reference/data-types/decimal.md).
 Result scale can be explicitely specified by `result_scale` argument (const Integer in range `[0, 76]`).
-If not specified, the result scale is the scale of first argument.
+If not specified, the result scale is the max scale of given arguments.

 :::note
 These functions work significantly slower than usual `divide` / `multiply`.